Cart abandonment is a significant challenge for online retailers. A Baymard Institute study reports that 68.8 percent is the average abandonment rate.

 Most consumers operate on a budget.
 So, they want to know how much they’re spending before getting to the checkout screen.

 Not exactly knowing the cost of an order influences the consumer.
-24% of buyers who abandon shopping carts do so because they couldn’t calculate or see the total order cost up-front.
+24 percent of buyers who abandon shopping carts do so because they couldn’t calculate or see the total order cost up-front.

 From taxes to gift wrapping fees, the shopper doesn’t want to grab a calculator to add up their total.
 Moreover, they don’t want to register an account just to learn the cost of a potential order.
 These unwarranted steps become tedious and time-consuming for the buyer.